daichi-ishida/Stable-Fluids/README.md

 $ ./bin/main
 ```

-Density is continuously add to the initial area by default.
+Density is continuously added to the initial area by default.

-if you want to add density only once at the first,
+If you want to add density only once at the beginning,
-add `-o` command that represents for "once"
+add `-o` option that represents for "once".

 ```shell
 $ ./bin/main -o